PathToSharePoint/PowerBI/README.md

 # PowerBI

 Power BI samples.
-Check out thereadme of each repository for specific instructions.
+Check out the readme of each repository for specific instructions.